apausa/deepDiveIntoBlockchain/README.md

 # Hederauth

-Worked with a group of international students on a blockchain-based solution, supported by the Hedera team.
+Worked with a group of international students on a blockchain-based solution, supported by Hedera Hashgraph.
 Next.js and TypeScript application to verify Hedera's blockchain real users.

 ## Appendix